openstenoproject/plover/doc/developer_guide.md

 This helps keep your global Python environment clean, avoids project conflicts, and isolates tox and its dependencies.

+You also need [CMake](https://cmake.org) to build [hidapi](https://github.com/libusb/hidapi) from source which is required for Plover HID support.

-A typical setup looks like this:
+A typical development setup looks like this, assuming that `python` has the correct version:

 ### Linux/macOS (Bash):

 ```bash
 cd path/to/plover
 python -m venv .venv